 Data teams spend a majority of their time cleaning and wrangling data in order to extract valuable business insights.
-The numbers should speak for themselves, so dashboard visualization is often an afterthought.
+The numbers should speak for themselves, so dashboard data visualization is often an afterthought.
 However, the importance of dashboard data visualization comes back to communication, and it is an integral part of the business value in a model.

 The Path From Data to Meaning